-You don’t want to miss Fall 2020 issue of Anchorline, the National Safe Boating Council’s quarterly newsletter sponsored by Rolyan® Buoys!
-IN THIS ISSUE: Keep Your Waterways Safe All Year, Fall Boating, The Roaring Twenties: A Surge in Boating, New Educational Brochures and Resources, NSBC On-Water Training, IBWSS 2021 Update, Q&A with NSBC Program Coordinator, NSBC member exclusive discounts, and more!
+You don’t want to miss this issue of Anchorline, the National Safe Boating Council’s quarterly newsletter sponsored by Rolyan® Buoys!
+IN THIS ISSUE: New Law Requiring Use of Engine Cut-Off Switches, Keep Your Waterways Safe All Year, Free Registration for IBWSS, Captain Johnson to Retire from U.S. Coast Guard, NSBC New Board Members, Celebrating the Federal Boat Safety Act of 1971, National Safe Boating Week is May 22-28, Q&A with NSBC Program Coordinator Carrie Schlemmer, and more!

 News and updates about our programs, industry happenings, member spotlights and more from the National Safe Boating Council.
-In this issue: NSBC General Membership Meeting is September 25, New Life Jacket Label, Walsh Marine Products, Fiscal Year End Sale, and more.
+In this issue: Free IBWSS Registration, Wear Your Life Jacket at Work Day (May 21, 2021), National Safe Boating Week (May 22-28, 2021), Support IBWSS, 15% off NSBC Store, NSBC Training, and more.

 Boats are getting smarter.
 This is a trend that isn’t going away.
 Over the last five or so years, we’ve heard the term the “connected boat” more and more across the industry.
 But what is the connected boat and what does it mean for the future of the industry and boating as a whole?

 It’s easier than you think to accidentally turn what should be a routine chore at the fuel dock into a first-class mess.
 Part of being a sensible, responsible boater is ensuring that fuel tanks are filled correctly and no fuel is spilled into the water, which can have significant consequences for aquatic life.

 Captain Adam, inventor of the Handicaptain device, is working to ensure everyone is able to enjoy a safe day on the water.
 Learn how.